More details about this document

 - Include the

-property with a unique value for each resource. - Maintain identifier consistency even if the resource is updated.
+dct:identifierproperty with a unique value for each resource. - Maintain identifier consistency even if the resource is updated.

 - Use the same identifier when the resource is published in different catalogs.

-Example of Consistent Identifiers
+Example of consistent identifiers

 Important